Ohio Catastrophic Injury & Product Liability Lawyer Reviewing Crush Injury Accidents

 There may be gross employer negligence, for example, if an equipment safeguard is removed.
 Accidents may also be the result of defective equipment, in which case investigation will determine if there is a product liability claim.

-If you need legal assistance following a a crush injury and have questions related to the root cause, legal options, or ways to improve quality of life and care, contact The Lyon Firm.
+If you need legal assistance following a a crush injury and have questions related to the root cause, legal options, or ways to improve quality of life and care in Ohio, contact The Lyon Firm.
 Mr. Lyon is familiar with the medicine of crush injuries and has worked alongside medical professionals and vocational experts to prepare full damage analyses to compensate the Plaintiff following these devastating injuries.

 While we can’t accept every case, we strive to provide answers to the difficult questions for every client.
 Call (800) 513-2403 to speak directly with Mr. Lyon.